box-products/handbook/benefits-and-perks.md

 - Employee-child(ren) vision: \$7.42
 - Employee-family vision: \$11.39

+### 401K Plan

+All eligible employees will be allow to defer a percentage of their pay each paycheck into either a Pretax or ROTH account.
+SALT will be making employer contributions of 5% of annual pay\* into the plan on your behalf.
+As an employee, you are not required to make employee deferrals in order to receive this employer contribution but will be able to decide how to invest contributions within the retirement plan.

+- _Employer Contributions can be made on your behalf at any time, at the company’s discretion and might be subject to change over time._

 ### Paid Time Off

 SALT Insure offers 3 weeks of paid vacation, a few extra personal days to use at your discretion, and the [standard